theearlofsandwich/deejX/README.md

 ### Donations

-If you love deej and want to show your support for this project, you can do so using the link below.
+If you love deej and want to show your support for the original project, you can do so using the link below.
 Please don't feel obligated to donate - building the project and telling your friends about it goes a very long way!
 Thank you very much.

 [![ko-fi](https://www.ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/omriharel)